How to Transfer Your Videotapes to Your Computer

 Using a Service

-Since I first wrote this article, many services have cropped up that will convert old media (i.e., VHS tapes) to new (i.e., digital files).
-Even Costco and Walmart offer these services now.
+Many services have cropped up that will convert old media (i.e., VHS tapes) to new (i.e., digital files).

 If you’re just converting one VHS tape, these are a good deal.
 But if you have many, it can get expensive really quick, at around $20 or more per tape.